NVE/ebm/docs/source/input_description.rst

             - float using a decimal point ('.') as the separator
             - **0.0** < value ≤ **1.0** (not including zero)

-Use of "default" and categorisation
+Use of "default" and grouping
 ===================================
 When making changes to an input file, for example **energy_need_improvements**, you can use aggregated commands instead of specifying each individual *building category*, *building code* and *purpose*.
 The common aggregated command is **default**.
 When **default** is input the model chooses all valid options.
 For example **default** building code means all building codes.

-*Building category* has two additional categories: **residential** and **non-residental**. **residential** consists of houses and apartment blocks and **non-residential** are the other building categories.
-In the input constraint overview these aggregated categories are specified when available.
+*Building category* has two additional groups: **residential** and **non-residental** where **residential** consists of houses and apartment blocks, and **non-residential** are the other building groups.
+In the input constraint overview these aggregated groups are specified when available.

 .. |br| raw:: html